Why Treating Gum Disease is Important

-Symptoms of Gum Disease
+Symptoms of Periodontal Disease

-- Red, bleeding, or swollen gums
+- Red, swollen gums

 - Receding gum line

-- Deep pockets or holes between the teeth and gums
+- Pockets between your teeth and gums

-- Changes in the way your bite fits together
+- Changes in your bite

 - Gingival Plastic Surgery: Also known as esthetic gingival plastic surgery, this treatment can help restore the shape and health of your gums after periodontal disease treatment.
 This treatment may also be recommended for patients who feel their smiles are too “gummy”.